 Ontario premier to make COVID-19-related announcement

-The premier will be joined by the Minister of Health Christine Elliott and the Minister of Long-Term Care Merrilee Fullerton for the announcement.
+The premier will be joined by Minister of Health Christine Elliott and the Associate Minister of Mental Health and Addictions Michael Tibollo for the announcement.

 Ford will be speaking from Queen’s Park at 1 p.m.
 CTV News Toronto will livestream the announcement at that time.